Borneo Three Peaks - Kinabalu, Trus Madi and Mulu

 - Camera with spare batteries

 The cycling shorts help to keep the leeches out and there are other leech deterrent products on the market including leech proof socks which you may find useful.
-Mosquito nets will be provided throughout the expedition and you may prefer to wait until reaching Kota Kinabalu before buying Sarongs, they are a better style and much cheaper.
+Mosquito nets will be provided throughout the expedition.
+More information on clothing and equipment in Borneo, and also a mountain kit list for Kinabalu can be read on these linked pages.

 Sandals are useful for camp but if you don't bring them with you then you'll be able to pick up a pair of local 'rubbers' on arrival.